Hearse drivers have no educational requirements. They typically receive training on the job. These positions require a

 The BLS expected hearse drivers and all other chauffeurs to see faster-than-average job growth of 20% from 2018-2028.
 However, because much of this expansion is attributed to travel and tourism, it may not apply to hearse drivers specifically.
 The job of hearse driver doesn't require formal education or a secondary degree; therefore, it is a desirable career among those with only a secondary education and may be competitive between qualified candidates.

-As of May 2015, the mean wage among all types of taxi drivers and chauffeurs was $26,070.
-The highest paying areas were reported to be the District of Columbia and New York, with drivers earning an average salary of more than $32,000 a year in each.
+As of May 2018, the mean wage among all types of taxi drivers and chauffeurs was $28,450.
+The highest paying areas were reported to be the District of Columbia at $37,760 per year, and Washington, with drivers earning an average salary of $34,840 a year.